 Women who haven't reached menopause may consider having their ovaries removed to stop them from making hormones that help cancer grow.
 They also can take a drug, such as goserelin (Zoladex) or leuprolide (Lupron), to stop their ovaries from releasing hormones.

-Targeted therapy is a newer treatment.
-In about 20% of women with breast cancer, too much of a protein known as HER2 may make the cancer spread more rapidly.
+Biological therapy is a newer approach.
+In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread quickly.
 Ado-trastuzumab emtansine (Kadcyla), lapatinib (Tykerb), neratinib (Nerlynx), pertuzumab (Perjeta), and trastuzumab (Herceptin) treat women with HER2-positive cancer.
 They stop this protein from making the cancer grow and can make some chemotherapy more effective.
 It’s often used in combination with chemotherapy.